 Bipolar vs Depression: How to Identify

 Accurately diagnosing bipolar disorder can prove complex, particularly when attempting to recognize hypomania or mania in oneself.
 This complexity contributes to the potential for misdiagnosis, as symptoms might be mistaken for depression if healthcare professionals lack complete information.
-Achieving an accurate diagnosis requires a thorough analysis of symptoms and a comprehensive understanding of the individual’s medical history.
+Accurate diagnosis requires a thorough analysis of symptoms and a comprehensive understanding of the individual’s medical history.
 Individuals need to disclose any medications or supplements they are taking and divulge any history of substance abuse.
 Although no specific diagnostic test can definitively identify bipolar disorder or depression, additional tests, such as physical and neurological examinations, laboratory tests, and brain imaging, may be utilized to rule out other conditions that mimic depressive symptoms.

 Dangers of Misdiagnosis